 Our prestigious panel of judges will need 7 copies of your design, which can be anything from a quick sketch on a bar napkin to a detailed 16" x 20" rendering done on computer.
 Christiane Millinger can work with you during your design phase to help choose exact colors from our trays of wool poms.

 The Prize: The winning entry will be revealed as a fully finished 8 x 10 handwoven rug.
 Rug Star will produce two—one for the winner and one for the showroom.
-Look for your invitation to the unveiling party this fall!
+Look for your invitation to the unveiling party this winter!

 The Details: One entry allowed per person.
 Please do not include your name or contact information on the entries, as we will assign each entry a number upon submission, to ensure blind judging.
 Entries (7 copies on paper) should be dropped off at Christiane Millinger Handmade Rugs at 2037 NW Lovejoy Street, Tues-Fri 10-5 or Sat 11-4.
 Free parking is available behind the building.